Mia's Reading Adventure: The Search for Grandma's Remedy

 Mia's Reading Adventure: The Search for Grandma's Remedy is a 1998 video game developed and published by Montreal-based studio Kutoka Interactive.
 The game is aimed at children age 5.

+Gameplay

+In Mia: The Search for Grandma's Remedy, players accompany a young mouse on a quest to find a cure for her sick grandmother.
+Acting as Mia's guide, children ages five to nine navigate through a series of nine language-based puzzles, each unlocking vital clues that propel the journey forward.

 Reception

 PC Magazine rated the game a 3 of 5 saying "Mia, though very well done will not do this for younger kids.
 For the older set, however - and especially for the girls - Mia should be a lot of fun."